-The $10.00 fee must be paid yearly and covers the period of the 1st of January to the 31st of December.
-It allows placement of your name on the call list.
-There is no seniority provisioned for any permit workers.
-This amount may be subject to change at any time without notice.
+A registration fee of $10 must be paid annually and covers the period from January 1st to December 31st.
+This allows you to appear on the call list.
+There is no seniority for permit workers.
+The amount payable per year may change without notice.

 Call System and How It Works: